Rare and Shocking Facts from the Assassination Attempt on John Paul II

-On May 13, 1981, thirty-six years ago, Pope John Paul II was on the brink of death.
+On May 13, 1981, Pope John Paul II was on the brink of death.
 I wasn’t alive, but I’ve seen news reports from the time, and it’s horrifying to think what the faithful, and the world where going through.
 Like I said, I wasn’t born yet, and I’ve discovered some incredible facts about the assassination attempt in St. Peter’s Square while reading Fatima Mysteries, a new and beautiful book by Ignatius Press.
 Here’s some facts I’ve not read anywhere else.

 1. Twenty thousand people were there.
 The scene that day must have been traumatic for so many people, but especially those close to the incident — 20,000 people!